lucaarmetta/Thesis/README.md

 ## Installation

-To run the code in this repository, it is recommended to follow these steps:
+To run the code in this repository, it is recommended to follow this step:

-1. Clone the repository to your computer:
+- Clone the repository to your computer:

    ```bash
    git clone https://github.com/lucaarmetta/UseOfDeepLearningTechniquesForTheReconstructionOfElectrocardiographicSignals